bacsog/poc/README.md

  - cd poc

- - mvn verify //runs for more than a full minute, but needs to be only done once per project
+ - mvn verify //Requires Java8.
+It runs for more than a full minute, but needs to be done only once per project

  - mvn jetty:run